-

 Have the privacy authorities of your jurisdiction issued guidelines on artificial intelligence?

 Yes.
 The Italian Data Protection Authority has issued guidelines on the ethical and legal use of AI, emphasizing the importance of data protection and privacy.
-In particular, the Authority has published a Decalogue for the implementation of national health services through AI systems, and Guidelines for defending personal data from web scraping.
+In particular, the Authority has published a Decalogue for the implementation of national health services through AI systems.
+Moreover, in May 2024 the Italian Data Protection Authority has published a document titled “Guidance to Protect Personal Data from Web Scraping”, addressed at website owner (in their vest of data controllers) and suggesting several measures to protect their content against web-scraping.

 -